jareschoice/Quickserve_delivery_app/README.md

 - Flutter stable channel
 - From `frontend/`: `flutter pub get`; `flutter run` (pick flavor/target as needed)

+Connectivity guides
+- See `docs/lan-connectivity.md` to make the phone reach your PC backend over LAN.

 ## CI

 GitHub Actions run on pushes and PRs: